jasp-stats/jaspAudit/inst/help/auditClassicalWorkflow.md

 #### Confidence
 The confidence level used.
 The confidence level is the complement of the audit risk: the risk that the user is willing to take to give an incorrect judgment about the population.
 For example, if you want to have an audit risk of 5%, this equals 95% confidence.

-#### Assignment Box
+#### Expected Misstatements
-- Item ID: A unique non-missing identifier for every item in the population.
-The row number of the items is sufficient.
-- Book Values: The variable that contains the book values of the items in the population.
+The expected errors are the tolerable errors that can be found in the sample while still achieving the specified sampling objectives.
+A sample size is calculated so that, when the number of expected errors is found in the sample, the desired confidence is retained.

+*Note:* It is advised to set this value conservatively to minimize the probability of the observed errors exceeding the expected errors, which would imply that insufficient work has been done.

+- Relative: Enter your expected errors as a percentage relative to the total size of the selection.
+- Absolute: Enter your expected errors as the sum of (proportional) errors.

 #### Audit Risk Model
 - Inherent risk: A category or probability for the inherent risk.
 Inherent risk is defined as the risk of material misstatement posed by an error or omission in a financial statement due to a factor other than a failure of internal control.